AdobeDocs/experience-manager-assets-essentials.en/help/manage-reports.md

 ## Access reports {#access-reports}

-All users who are assigned to the [Assets Essentials Administrators product profile](deploy-administer.md) can access the Live Statistics dashboard or create user-defined reports in Assets Essentials.
+All users who are assigned to the [Assets Essentials Administrators product profile](deploy-administer.md) can access the Insights dashboard or create user-defined reports in Assets Essentials.

-## View live statistics {#view-live-statistics}
+## View Insights {#view-live-statistics}

-Assets Essentials enables you to view real-time data for your Assets Essentials environment with the Live Statistics dashboard.
+Assets Essentials enables you to view real-time data for your Assets Essentials environment with the Insights dashboard.
 You can view real-time event metrics during the last 30 days or for the last 12 months.

 ![Toolbar options when you select an asset](assets/assets-essentials-live-statistics.png)

-Click **[!UICONTROL Live Statistics]** available in the left navigation pane to view the following automatically generated charts:
+Click **[!UICONTROL Insights]** available in the left navigation pane to view the following automatically generated charts:

 * **Downloads**: The number of assets downloaded from the Assets Essentials environment in the last 30 days or 12 months represented using a line chart.